JarvisAPI/Pi-RTOS/README.md

    list the new functions that you added.
 3. Create a markdown document named `design.md`.
-In this document, include all your design choices, including brief explanation of how you implemented each task.
+In this document, include all your design choices, including brief explanation of how you implemented partitioned and global EDF.
+Detail the feasibility tests you used in each.
 Flowcharts are nice here!
 5. **Testing**.
 Create a markdown document named `testing.md`.
 For every task, include the general testing methodology you used, in addition to all the test cases.
 For each test case, provide an explanation